 Such topics are framed to assess the capacity of a candidate to write about personal choices and give examples for their feelings and emotions.
 This topic in particular, is asking a student to write about a dream subject.
 A subject that he/she has always wanted to pursue but, due to any reason, has not been able to.
 The candidates can use their creativity to come up with bizarre subjects but they have to remember that however out-of-the-box their subject might be, it still needs to be backed by examples and details.
 In topics like these, it is best to be truthful and write about a subject that you were good at in school or college but, did not or could not, pursue it.
 The subjects can also be vocational.

 Do you agree or disagree with the following statement?
 Classmates are a more important influence than parents on a child's success in school.
 Use specific reasons and examples to support your answer.

 This topic is an instance of the opinion oriented topics.
 Candidates have to agree or disagree with the given argument and back it up with logical references and illustrations.
 Newspaper articles that they might have read and that can support their stand on the topic can also be sited to prove their point of view.
 Candidates should remember never to quote information that they are not sure about.
 They can also site personal examples but they should remember that those examples should not be vague or left loose ended.
 This particular topic is asking candidates if they agree or disagree that students get affected more by their counterparts in school than by their parents.
 The effect of its peers on a child's performance in school is being questioned and, the candidates need to support their stance with examples.

 If you could travel back in time to meet a famous person from history, what person would you like to meet?
 Use specific reasons and examples to support your choice.

-Just like the other sections of TOEFL, the Writing section is a very interesting and involving section of the test.
-Some form of English writing is involved in every section of TOEFL and therefore, students should go through the list of TOEFL writing topics that are provided in the official website to improve their overall writing skills.
+Just like the other sections, the Writing section is a very interesting and involving section of the test.
+Some form of English writing is involved in every section and therefore, students should go through the list of topics that are provided in the official website to improve their overall writing skills.